Buying wheels? What to know before upgrading to aftermarket rims

-vehicle with new wheels
+vehicle with new after market rims

 Now that you’ve got the perfect ride, you want your wheels to say something about you too.
 Investing in custom or aftermarket wheels is one of the easiest ways to dramatically transform the look of your vehicle.
 Now all you find to do is find just the right wheels, but there’s a lot to consider and a lot of choices.